Coronavirus: COVID-19 FAQ

-- Residents in any of these scenarios should complete the HRE Self-Report Form to provide us with best contact information and to alert us to the situation
+- Residents in any of these scenarios should complete the U of U Campus Self-Report Form to provide us with the best contact information and to alert us to the situation.

-- HRE staff will follow up with the resident to make arrangements for an isolation space, relocation, meal delivery, and support.
+- HRE staff will follow up with the resident.

 - You will remain in the room and should not leave the room

-- Please complete the HRE Self-Report Form to provide us with best contact information and to request meal delivery
+- Please complete the U of U Campus Self-Report Form to provide us with the best contact information

 - You should contact class instructors to let them know about their need to quarantine

 - Students who become exposed to COVID-19 and have received a COVID-19 vaccination may not be required to isolate, though we would ask them to actively monitor for symptoms and alert HRE if they develop